kulshekhar/ts-jest/README.md

 }
 ```

+**Note:** This is an experimental feature, comes with no guarantees and could be removed if it causes more problems than it solves.
+Testing is not the place to look for type errors.
+That should be done separately.
+Moreover, ts-jest only processes the files that are passed in by jest.
+It doesn't read files off the disk by default which is why `enableTsDiagnostics` will hurt performance compared to the normal use case.

 ### Ignore coverage on decorators

 **Note:** This is an experimental feature, comes with no guarantees and could be removed if it causes more problems than it solves